 Go to the Library

 Most libraries have a kids area with lots of fun activities or toys to engage kids.
-Let your kids choose books to check out themselves!
+Let your kids do free things or choose books to check out themselves!

 Lego, Duplo or Block Building Contest